walmat/link-builder/README.md

 ## Deployment

-Once you have the `config.json` file finished, simply (if you're navigated into the `link-builder` folder already) run `node index.js`.
+Once you have the `config.json` file finished, and if you're navigated into the `link-builder` folder already, simply run `node index.js`.
 This will start the bot for you.

 ## Usage